 We followed the Old Man off of the mountain, which collapsed in an earthquake (and where did the rocks go?).
 The Old Man led us to Level Forest.
 Level Forest was located in the southwest of this carefully quartered world, and I mean that as literally as possible: the world is actually divided into quarters by straight lines running through Focus Tower.

-Echoing FFA, Mystic Quest allows you to influence the world with the help of your weapons, and so you could swing your weapons at pretty much any time you weren’t quite standing at a talking distance.
+Echoing FFA, Mystic Quest allows you to influence the world with the help of your weapons, and so you could swing your weapons at pretty much any time.
 In the forest, Kyle demonstrated this by trying to stab the old man, which I felt was a reasonable reaction to all that had happened.
 After our failed attempt to murder him, the Old Man established his pattern for most of the remaining game: he spouts one or two hints to set you on the main path, and then rushes off into the air, leaving Benjamin doing a really awkward-looking sprite shrug in response.
 In this instance, Cloud Rider the Obtuse told us to seek out the Earth Crystal, which was decaying and leaving the forest in this sorry state.

 One interesting thing to note about towns in MQ is the fact that they all have remixes of the same musical theme, rather than reusing the exact same theme in each.
 The Foresta theme is calm and pastoral, not unlike the traditional RPG town song, which makes it the best song to start on so you can see the ways the other towns contrast.
 As for the town itself, it was just a few homes made of trees, with one interesting footnote: nearly everyone we met in town was either a child or a senior citizen.
 We soon learned that the Fiend draining the Earth Crystal was not just rotting the ground, but also the life from the citizens, making them appear aged.
 Erm… the adult citizens, at least.